 Citrix strongly recommends backing up the vDisk if versioning is not used in the upgrade process.

 When using Citrix Provisioning target installers:

-- If the system is running Citrix Provisioning version 7.6.2 (7.6 CU1) or a newer target device, run the new target installer.
+- If the system is running Provisioning Services version 7.6.2 (7.6 CU1) or a newer target device, run the new target installer.
 It must be the same version installed on the target device.
 This process effectively allows the installer to take care of the upgrade.